• Overview

 The CT scan takes X-rays from all around your body and uses them to build up a 3D picture.

-The PET scan involves injecting a small amount of a radioactive sugar into a vein, usually in your arm.
+The PET scan involves injecting a small amount of radioactive sugar into a vein, usually in your arm.
 This substance is called a radioactive tracer.
 It travels through your body and the cells absorb the sugar for energy.

 The scanner detects the radioactive tracer as it collects in different parts of your body.
 We can then see any areas where cells are more active than normal.
 Cancer cells tend to use more energy than normal cells and absorb more of the sugar.
 The same applies to areas of infection or inflammation (swelling).
 These areas show up brighter on the scan.